Arrecife: History

 The earliest records of Arrecife date from the fifteenth century when it was a small fishing settlement.
 The name, given then as Arrecifes, refers to the black volcanic reefs behind which boats could hide, protected from sudden pirate attacks.

 Towards the end of the sixteenth century the settlement began to grow in response to a need for accommodation and warehousing to support growing trade between the old and new worlds.
 The first church was constructed at this time, consecrated to the first bishop of Arrecife, San Ginés.
 Growing prosperity increased the attractiveness of the town as a pirate target: in 1571 a pirate named Dogan plundered and almost completely destroyed the little port town.

 In 1964 Arrecife became the site of Lanzarote's first sea-water desalination plant.

 Climate

-Lanzarote has a marine desert climate according to the Köppen climatic classification.
+Arrecife has a tropical hot desert climate (BWh) according to the Köppen climate classification.
 The little precipitation is concentrated in the winter months.